GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Introduction

 We evaluate GelSLAM on long-horizon object tracking and object-level 3D reconstruction across many common objects.
 In tracking, GelSLAM consistently outperforms prior methods, including NormalFlow \cite{huang24}, point cloud registration \cite{chen91, wei19}, and full SLAM pipelines such as Tac2Structure \cite{lu23}.
 We provide a detailed analysis of how each component of GelSLAM contributes to these improvements.
 For 3D reconstruction, GelSLAM achieves high-fidelity results even on objects with small surface texture, such as wood-made items, accurately estimating frame poses and producing remarkably detailed 3D models.
 It reconstructs objects with submillimeter-level Chamfer Distance compared to ground-truth geometry.
 Additionally, with the GelBelt sensor \cite{mirzaee25}, GelSLAM can reconstruct large objects such as a tree trunk while preserving fine surface details.

+\bf{Contributions:} Our main contribution is the three modules, each incorporating novel components tailored to tactile sensing, as well as the well-engineered system that integrates them into a robust tactile SLAM framework.
+The novel tactile-oriented components include tracking failure detection, keyframe selection, and robust loop detection.
+Together, these components enable GelSLAM to operate reliably in real time over tens of thousands of frames, whereas prior methods scale only to hundreds of frames and fail frequently.
 To the best of our knowledge, GelSLAM is the first tactile-only system to achieve object-level 3D reconstruction with this degree of robustness, accuracy, and fidelity.
 GelSLAM shows that what was once a local sensing modality, touch, can move beyond its inherent limitations to support global, long-horizon spatial understanding.
 We believe it lays a foundation for future research in tactile-based perception, visuo-tactile integration, contact-rich manipulation, and dexterous manipulation.
 Beyond robotics, potential applications include dental scanning, biological phenotype analysis, in-the-wild geological surface inspection, archaeological reconstruction, and detailed shape capture for AR/VR.
-To support continued progress in the field, we will release the full source code and dataset to the community.
+To support continued progress in the field, we release the full source code and dataset to the community. \joe{Remember to put URL here.}